billsix/cprogrammingbook/doc/05-Arrays.rst

-The Standard introduces two things called type qualifiers, neither of which were in Old C. They can be applied to any declared type to modify its behaviour—hence the term ‘qualifier’—and although one of them can be ignored for the moment (the one named volatile), the other, const, cannot.
+The Standard introduces two things called type qualifiers, neither of which were in Old C. They can be applied to any declared type to modify its behavior—hence the term ‘qualifier’—and although one of them can be ignored for the moment (the one named volatile), the other, const, cannot.

 If a declaration is prefixed with the keyword const, then the thing that is declared is announced to the world as being constant.
-You must not attempt to modify (change the value of) const objects, or you get undefined behaviour.
+You must not attempt to modify (change the value of) const objects, or you get undefined behavior.
 Unless you have used some very dirty tricks, the compiler will know that the thing you are trying to modify is constant, so it can warn you.